 Alberta is one of the three prairie provinces in Canada.
 It is in the west of the country, bordering British Columbia to the west, Saskatchewan to the east, Northern Territories to the north, and Montana, an American state to the south.

-If you are moving to Alberta, it can be difficult to decide where in Alberta you should settle in.
-There are different factors that come to play when deciding such as do you prefer to live in a smaller town or in a large multicultural city.
+If you are moving to Alberta, it can be difficult to decide where in Alberta you should settle.
+Different factors come into play when deciding such as do you prefer to live in a smaller town or a large multicultural city.